Set Up JSON Recording for Auth Tokens

 1. Go to Akto Dashboard > Testing > Test Roles.

-2. Paste a Token Fetch Command to extract the token or cookie (see below).
+2. Paste a Token Fetch Command to extract the token or cookie (step 4).

 4. Akto will extract and verify the token/cookie within a couple of minutes.